Titowisk/cheat-sheets/java_udemy.md

 The constructor can never have both super() and this() calls inside it.

 *Dica: ao usar um construtor com valores default, deve-se usar o this();

+- COnstructor chainning to avoid duplication of code:
 ```
 class Rectangle {
 	private int x;